leo91000/graphile_worker_rs/docs/src/guides/cron.md

 entries.
 If time advances by multiple matching intervals, the runner catches up by scheduling the missed ticks it observes.
 Jobs are then processed by the same registered task handlers as jobs added through the regular job APIs.

+If registration, backfill, or scheduling fails, cron logs the error and retries indefinitely.
+The delay starts at 200 ms, grows by a factor of 1.5 to a maximum of 60 seconds, and resets after a successful tick.
+Shutdown interrupts database waits and retry delays.

+After an error, the runner repeats registration and backfill before scheduling new ticks.
+Only known entries with a configured `fill` window recover missed executions; entries without `fill` resume at the next tick.
+Each entry's `id` keeps its scheduling history independent from other entries for the same task.
+All scheduling errors are retried, including persistent permission or schema errors, so monitor cron error logs and correct persistent failures.